jraleman/cv/index.md

 `Apr 2016 – Mar 2019`
 _Self-employed - Panama City, Panama (3 years, 3 months)_

-> - Developed custom web application and client-driven solutions.

-> - Expertise in all phases of application development, planning, diagrams, database design, user interfaces, versioning, costs, implementation and deployment, accomplish to regulations, maintenance.
+> - Founded and scaled a web and mobile app development company to $10K in annual revenue within 3 years, serving over 15 clients across various industries.

-> - Led architecture planning and solution development linking technology with business and mission areas.
+> - Developed and launched 10+ enterprise-level websites and applications

-> - Designed the complete architecture, from the ground up, according to clients’ needs.

-> - Defined technical strategy and roadmap.
+> - Implemented cloud-based microservices architecture, reducing system downtime by 60% and enabling the platform to handle a 10x increase in user traffic.

 > - Created business vision, strategy, policy, and partnership with external and internal stakeholders.

-> - Extensively work with Adobe Photoshop, Illustrator, Dreamweaver, and many other design applications.
+> - Defined technical strategy and roadmap, improving project delivery speed by 35% and reducing development costs by 25% through efficient architecture and agile methodologies.

 ### Mobile Application Developer {#courious_2017}